Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### The Definition of Done describes the work that must be completed for every Product Backlog item before it can be deemed releasable.
+### The Definition of Done describes the work that must be completed for every Product Backlog Item before it can be deemed releasable.
 What should the Development Team do when, during the Sprint, it finds out that a problem outside of their control blocks them from doing all this work?

 - [ ] Cancel the Sprint.
 - [ ] Complete the work that can be done on as much scope as possible and complete the rest during the "hardening" Sprints at the end of the release.